 Then we get to Jamaica and Dr. No. This problem lessens in future films (save for some…notable… exceptions), but that’s mainly because they start to target the Soviets as their straw-man.
 This film is pretty racist.
 The strongest black character in a location with primarily black people is a superstitious and subservient boat captain who is scared by a supposed dragon.
 It doesn’t help that Bond is such a white fantasy, trying to be the epitome of culture and taste and acting so superior for it.
 It’s disgusting.
 Dr. No is a mysterious Asian Fu Manchu character without the beard.
 Played by a white man.
 Awful.

 Looking forward, we have an entire catalog to run through.
 It’s a little too early to say what we’re going to get into on this adventure, but after this film, we’re going to start to see some interesting developments.
 First, Connery is going to lose interest in the Bond character.
 It doesn’t happen immediately, but we’re going to see lesser performances and an almost eagerness to escape the screen.
 Second, the studio isn’t going to know what to do with the stories.
-The next one is one of my personal favorites, From Russia With Love.
+The next one is one of my personal favorites, From Russia With Love (1963).
 That’s a very tasteful thriller with relatively little sensationalism in it.
 It actually intellectually explores the Cold War culture, has a wonderful romance developing throughout the film, and has an emotionally engaging climax.
 Then after that film?
-Goldfinger.
+Goldfinger (1964).
 Where once there was taste, there is now a cartoon.
 Only, Goldfinger might be the most influential Bond film to the series behind Dr. No. The franchise walks a fine line between both styles of a story and we’ll see which one wins out.

-What did I drink?:
+What did I Drink?

 I drank a gin martini during this one.
-2/3 gin leaning towards the full portion, have the remainder be vermouth, added a lemon in tribute to Bond, shook it and drank it when Bond asked if his drink from Dr. No was made from vodka, “Yes, of course.”
+2/3 gin leaning towards the full portion, have the remainder be vermouth, added a lemon in tribute to Bond, shook it and drank it when Bond asked if his drink in Dr. No was made from vodka, “Yes, of course.”
 Kill me.